rule

 Text 53

-Just as with observing dancing and singing persons one comes to imitate them, is the same way the disinclined one [the soul], in his intelligence facing the modal qualities, nevertheless made to follow [see also 11.21: 19-21].
+Just as with observing dancing and singing persons one comes to imitate them, one is, even though being a silent witness who doesn't do anything, when one is placed before the qualities of matter the same way inclined towards a material intelligence [see also 11.21: 19-21].
+(Vedabase)

 Text 54-55